bitrix24/b24restdocs/api-reference/crm/deals/user-defined-fields/crm-deal-userfield-delete.md

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it soon.
+Some data may be missing here — we will complete it shortly.

 {% endnote %}